openthread/ot-docs/site/en/codelabs/openthread-apis/index.lab.md

 $ ./script/bootstrap
 ```

+> aside positive
+>
-Note: this is the repo we will be working with throughout this codelab.
-All file
+> **Note**: this is the repo we will be working with throughout this codelab.
+All
-paths mentioned in this codelab are relative to your local `ot-nrf528xx`
+file paths mentioned in this codelab are relative to your local `ot-nrf528xx`
 directory containing the cloned repo.

 ## OpenThread API Basics